Cable Side Crunch

 Is Cable Side Crunch different from side bends?

-Can I train both sides in one set?
+Can I train both sides in one workout?

 Should I use heavy weight?

-Moderate load with strict trunk control is usually more effective.
+Moderate load with strict trunk control is usually the better choice.

 What if my neck gets tense?